SUSE/spacewalk-saltstack/README.md

 * The reactor is using a hardcoded '1-SALT' registration key
 * The reactor is using a hardcoded 'admin' user to create the new registered server
+* The reactor is writing a fake package inventory list.
+EVR spliting needs to be done from the Salt stack data we receive (not done yet).

 * Cleanup all actions for jobs that completed in salt-master at reactor startup (for all jobs that completed when the reactor was down).
 Beware of race conditions.